OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 > [!NOTE]
 > The `Workbook.save(saveBehavior)` function is currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-preview-apis.md)]

-The workbook is saved to persistent storage with `Workbook.save(saveBehavior)`.
-The `save` method takes a single, optional `SaveBehavior` enum as a parameter.
-This specifies whether the user is prompted about the file name and save location. `save` saves the workbook without ever prompting the user.
-If the workbook has never been saved, then the file is automatically saved to the default location. `save` is the default behavior. `prompt` gives the user the Excel save prompt the first time the workbook is saved.
-It does not prompt the user if the workbook has been previously saved.
+`Workbook.save(saveBehavior)` saves the workbook to persistent storage .
+The `save` method takes a single, optional parameter that can be one of the following values:

+- `Excel.SaveBehavior.save` (default): The file is saved without prompting the user to specify file name and save location.
+If the file has not been saved previously, it's saved to the default location.
+If the file has been saved previously, it's saved to the same location.
+- `Excel.SaveBehavior.prompt`: If file has not been saved previously, the user will be prompted to specify file name and save location.
+If the file has been saved previously, it will be saved to the same location and the user will not be prompted.

 > [!CAUTION]
 > If the user is prompted to save and cancels the operation, `save` throws an exception.